With Christmas just around the corner, now is a good time to consider a variety of gift options for friends, family and loved ones.

-Whether the recipient has a sweet tooth, a savoury palette or a mixture of the two, you can create a hamper perfectly tailored to their tastebuds.
+Whether the recipient has a sweet tooth, a savory palette or a mixture of the two, you can create a hamper perfectly tailored to their taste buds.

-An indulgent homemade hamper under the Christmas tree is not only a delight for those you’re giving it to, it’s a cost-effective gift and one that you can make truly personal.
+An indulgent homemade hamper under the Christmas tree is not only a delight for those you’re giving it to, but it’s also a cost-effective gift and one that you can make truly personal.

 Regardless of whether you opt for an overly indulgent hamper or a simple, sweet-filled variety, it’s a guaranteed hit.

 Most hampers come in a picnic-style basket, which is easy to find.
 If you’re planning on creating more than one or two, it’s a good idea to scour the Internet or your local charity shop for deals on wicker baskets.
 You’ll also find a wide choice of baskets in gardens centres and in department stores.

 If you’re struggling to find a wicker basket, think outside the box and use a pretty china bowl, ornate tray or even a wooden board as these can be made to look just as spectacular.

 2. Create a different kind of homemade hamper

 Traditionally, hampers are filled with cheeses, liquors, chocolate, pickles and fruit.

 However, not everyone you intend to gift this year is going to be a foodie.